simonmuehling/educafric-app/replit.md

 # Educafric - African Educational Technology Platform

 ## Overview
 Educafric is a comprehensive, bilingual (French/English), mobile-first African educational technology platform.
-It provides a complete digital learning ecosystem with integrated academic management, communication tools, and financial features tailored for the African market (e.g., SMS/WhatsApp communication, localized payments).
-The platform aims to offer significant cost savings for schools, high ROI for stakeholders, and improved educational outcomes, aligning with UN Sustainable Development Goals.
-It is designed for production deployment, supporting 3500+ concurrent users, and features a unique payment model where Educafric pays schools.
-It includes a smart data separation system to distinguish between sandbox and real user data based on email patterns, ensuring strict data integrity.
+It provides a complete digital learning ecosystem by integrating academic management, communication tools, and financial features tailored for the African market.
+The platform aims to offer significant cost savings for schools, improve educational outcomes, and supports 3500+ concurrent users.
+Unique features include a payment model where Educafric pays schools and a smart data separation system for sandbox and real user data.
+Its ambition is to revolutionize education in Africa, aligning with UN Sustainable Development Goals.

 ## User Preferences
 Preferred communication style: Simple, everyday language.